marqo-ai/marqo-base/README.md

 to generate the `requirements.txt` file.
 This file is used to install the dependencies in the Dockerfile.
 If any of the dependencies/sub-dependencies are not pinned and are updated when you run `pip-compile`, you should add the new version to the `requirements.in` file and run the above command again until they converge.
 We have an automated pipeline for this check.
-You **SHOULD NOT** manually update the `requirements.txt` file for dependencies unless they are cross-platform dependencies.
-We will talk about cross-platform dependencies in the next section.
+You **SHOULD NOT** manually update the `requirements.txt` file for dependencies.

 ### Cross-platform Dependencies:
 We use [environment markers](https://peps.python.org/pep-0508/#environment-markers) to manage cross-platform